MetaMask/metamask-docs/snaps/features/cron-jobs.md

 ### 2. Implement a cron job handler

-Expose an [`onCronjob`](../reference/entry-points.md#oncronjob) entry point, which is triggered at the specified schedule with the specified requests defined in the `endowment:cronjob` permission.
+Expose an [`onCronjob`](../reference/entry-points.md#oncronjob) entry point, which is triggered at the specified schedule with the requests defined in the `endowment:cronjob` permission.
 The following example handles the `execute` method specified in the previous example:

 ```typescript title="index.ts"